saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 ## <a name="steps"></a> Steps

+There are two views that we need to create and they are based on existing S/4HANA CDS views.
+The first CDS view that needs to be created will include sales amounts by customer > location > product.

 1. [Creation of CDS View with Customer Sales, Products, and Location in S/4HANA](#cdsview1)

-The first CDS view that needs to be created will include sales amounts by customer > location > product.

-2. [Creation of CDS View with Customer Location Data in S/4HANA](#cdsview2)

 The second CDS view that needs to be created will be a customer location hierarchy.
 This hierarchical data will be used later on in the SAP Analytics Cloud for the mapping component.

+2. [Creation of CDS View with Customer Location Data in S/4HANA](#cdsview2)

 ### <a name="cdsview1"></a> Creation of CDS View with Customer Sales, Products, and Location